scalanlp/junto/README.md

 A more extensive example on prepositional phrase attachment is in `src/test/scala/junto/prepattach.scala`.
 Look at that file for an example of using Junto as an API to construct a graph and run label propagation.

-## Hadoop

-If you are interested in trying out the Hadoop implementations, then please look into `examples/hadoop/README`.

 ## Getting help

 Documentation is admittedly thin.
 If you get stuck, you can get help by posting questions to [the junto-open group](http://groups.google.com/group/junto-open).

 Also, if you find what you believe is a bug or have a feature request, you can create [an issue](https://github.com/scalanlp/junto/issues).